bheimbu/annoSnake/docs/source/step_by_step.rst

 Functional annotation
 ^^^^^^^^^^^^^^^^^^^^^

-The user can choose between different databases for functional annotation of metagenomic contigs (note, only metagenomic contigs assigned either as bacteria or archaea in the previous ``blastx`` search are annotated):
+You can choose between different protein databases for functional annotation of metagenomic contigs.
+However, only metagenomic contigs assigned either as **bacteria** or **archaea** in the previous ``blastx`` search are annotated):

 1. For identifying CDS with carbohydrate metabolising properties, Hidden Markov models (HMM) of CAZy domains deposited in the `dbCAN database release 11 <https://bcb.unl.edu/dbCAN2/download/>`_ are used as default.
 2. To search for hydrogenases, HMM searches against the `Pfam database version 35 <https://www.ebi.ac.uk/interpro/download/Pfam/>`_ are performed.